Nexiauk/fableseed_stories/README.md

 ## **Inspiration**
 I’m a person who likes to read and write, and who tries to come up with creative ways to get others to enjoy reading and writing, too.
 My passion for stories and storytelling began with books when I was a kid, but then extended into online, collaborative storytelling forums when I was a teenager.
 This lasted until I was almost 30, when life got super busy.

 10 years later my life finally settled down a bit, but when I poked about on the net I discovered that those collaborative storytelling platforms didn’t exist anymore.
-All I could find were fan fiction sites - there’s nothing wrong with fan fiction sites, I just wanted to find a place where I could make my own characters and evolve them within a shared story world.
+All I could find were fan fiction sites - there’s nothing wrong with fan fiction sites, I just wanted to find a place where I could make my own stories and evolve them within a shared world.

-So when it came time to start my 3rd project as part of Code Institute’s Level 5 in Webb App Development, I had an inkling of what I wanted to create but not the confidence to plough ahead.
+So when it came time to start my 3rd project as part of Code Institute’s Level 5 in Web App Development, I had an inkling of what I wanted to create but not the confidence to plough ahead.
 I figured I probably needed to do something a bit more sensible this time around, something that addresses a customer need, or solves a business problem, that shows how diverse I can be across different sectors and industries.

-I settled on an induction booking system for the library I work in \- we were using Microsoft bookings and I thought maybe I could create something more customisable to our needs.
+I settled on an induction booking system for the library I work in - we were using Microsoft bookings and I thought maybe I could create something more customisable to our needs.
 But I sat at my computer and, instead of planning out the models for a booking system, I sat dreaming about my storytelling platform.
 How I could use it with my students in the Gameracy programme to get them reading, and writing stories based on small prompts.
 How they could use those stories and characters in their own games they were creating using [TWINE](https://twinery.org/).

-To stop the madness, I plugged the project criteria into ChatGPT and asked it to make suggestions on projects based on those criteria and the short timeframe, as well as taking into account the style and inspiration behind [Lila’s Lost Words](https://nexiauk.github.io/Lila/).
+To stop the madness, I plugged the project criteria into ChatGPT and asked it to make suggestions on projects based on the criteria and the short timeframe, as well as taking into account the style and inspiration behind [Lila’s Lost Words](https://nexiauk.github.io/Lila/).

-My prompt: “The task is to create something like a restaurant booking system, or a reddit style news site, as the project has to showcase CRUD capabilities but I don't want to create something that boring\!”
+My prompt: “The task is to create something like a restaurant booking system, or a reddit style news site, as the project has to showcase CRUD capabilities but I don't want to create something that boring!”

 ChatGPT immediately suggested I create a collaborative storytelling forum and that was that: Fableseed was born.